petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 with that single source of truth.

-So how does this relate to research projects, and what would it mean to be "Continuously Reproducible?"
+So how does this relate to research projects, and what would it mean for one to be "Continuously Reproducible?"
+We can extract a few core principles from the process above:

+1. There is a single source of truth for all input materials and process definitions.
+2. These processes can be run on multiple machines, i.e., they are not dependent on some "hidden state" of the developer's machine.
+3. Whatever is delivered to the outside world is always consistent with the input materials and process definitions.
+   Through the use of version control, we can always go back in time to the input materials and process definitions that produced any given artifact and produce it again.

 In my experience, two aspects that are rarely automated are: